shaynemeyer/gummiente/README.md

 ## Provider & Model Support
 Currently this application supports the following providers
 - OpenAI
-- Ollama - Whatever you have installed. :)
+- Ollama - With whatever models you have installed. :) Be sure to update based on what you have.

 More coming soon...